A halo model approach for mock catalogs of time-variable strong gravitational lenses: Validation of the galaxy model

 It should be noted that this velocity dispersion function is for $\sigma_{e/8}$, i.e., a luminosity-weighted velocity dispersion averaged within the effective radius $r_{e}/8$, rather than within $r_{e}$\footnote{Conventionally, this luminosity-weighted velocity dispersion within $r=r_{e}/8$ has often been adopted, historically based on the aperture size of previous observations.
 In this study, since we are considering strong gravitational lensing effects and the Einstein radii are typically comparable to $r=r_{e}$ \citep[e.g.,][]{2014MNRAS.439.2494O}, the luminosity-weighted velocity dispersion averaged within $r=r_{e}$ is more relevant than $r=r_{e}/8$.}.
 Hence, we convert the velocity dispersion function of $\sigma_{e/8}$ to that of $\sigma_{e}$ using the commonly-used relation for elliptical galaxies, which is derived from 40 early-type galaxies of the SAURON integral field spectroscopy data in \citet{2006MNRAS.366.1126C}, \eq{ \frac{\sigma_1}{\sigma_2}=\left(\frac{r_1}{r_2}\right)^{-0.066}, } where $\sigma_1$ and $\sigma_2$ are velocity dispersions measured in apertures of radii $r_1$ and $r_2$, respectively.
 In the current situation, we multiply $8^{-0.066}\approx 0.87$ by $\sigma_{e/8}$ obtained from Eq.~\eqref{eq: vdf_sigma_e8} to convert it to $\sigma_{e}$.

 Fig.~\ref{fig: veldisp_func} shows the comparison between the velocity dispersion function derived from our model and that of OM10+ calculated from Eq.~\eqref{eq: vdf_sigma_e8_z} for several redshifts.
 For numerical reasons, we set a lower limit on the mass of halos to be calculated, $M_{\mathrm{hh}}\gtrsim 10^{11}~\Ms$ (or $M_{\mathrm{sh}}\gtrsim 10^{10}~\Ms$ for subhalos), which may lead to the underestimation of the number of galaxies with low velocity dispersions in our model.
 We find that both the velocity dispersion functions agree well for low redshifts ($z\lesssim 0.5$), which are main redshifts of lensing objects for lensed QSOs and SNe.
 In contrast, we find some mismatch at high redshifts ($z \gtrsim 0.5$), indicating that the redshift evolution in our model deviates from that in the Illustris simulation.
+To be more quantitative, we conduct the Kolmogorov-Smirnov test focusing on the velocity dispersion function at high velocity dispersions $v\geq 200 \mathrm{~km} \mathrm{~s}^{-1}$ to find that p-values are larger than 0.002 for $z\leq 0.25$ and are smaller than $2\times 10^{-5}$ for $z\geq 0.5$, indicating that the mismatch of two velocity dispersion functions is indeed significant at high redshifts.
 Although the Illustris simulations were calibrated to match a set of global galaxy properties, they predicted galaxy sizes about twice as large as those observed \citep{2014MNRAS.445..175G}.
 In the updated IllustrisTNG simulations incorporating AGN feedback, the predicted galaxy sizes are significantly reduced \citep{2018MNRAS.473.4077P, 2018MNRAS.474.3976G}.
-Since there is a negative correlation between the galaxy size and the velocity dispersion, it is possible that the original Illustris simulations predict significantly smaller velocity dispersion at such high redshifts.
+Since there is a negative correlation between the galaxy size and the velocity dispersion for given stellar and halo masses, it is possible that the original Illustris simulations predict significantly smaller velocity dispersion at such high redshifts.
 As described in Sec.~\ref{sec: lensmodel}, our model adopts galaxy sizes directly measured from observations.
 Therefore, we expect our model to predict the redshift evolution of the velocity dispersion function more accurately and reliably than OM10+.